Bad Fallingbostel: History

-Bad Fallingbostel was first mentioned as “Vastulingeburstalle“ in 993 and has therefore a recorded history of over 1,000 years.
+Bad Fallingbostel was first mentioned as "Vastulingeburstalle" in 993 and has therefore a recorded history of over 1,000 years.
 Originally it was a purely agricultural settlement, due to agriculture being the basis for life of the inhabitants of the old-Saxon Loingau.
-The name “Vastulingeburstalle“ means either “House of the Vastulo“ or “House of the Vastulingians“.
+The name "Vastulingeburstalle" means either "House of the Vastulo" or "House of the Vastulingians".
 Otto III drew the borders between the dioceses Hildesheim and Minden during that time.

 The Vogtei Fallingbostel (bailiwick) was established around 1300.
 It was later also called Amt Fallingbostel and it existed until the 19th century.
 In 1838 Heinrich von Quintus-Icilius, the assessor of the Vogtei, founded the “Sparcasse für die Amtsvogtei Fallingbostel”, one of the first rural savings banks in the Kingdom of Hannover.
 In 1866 the newly Prussian province of Hannover was divided into administrative districts, one of them was the district Fallingbostel.
 Fallingbostel was awarded its status as a town in 1949.

-During World War II Fallingbostel was the site of two POW (prisoner-of-war) camps, Stalag XI-B and Stalag XI-D / 357.
+During World War II Fallingbostel was the site of two POW camps: Stalag XI-B and Stalag XI-D / 357.